k2p-ed/easy-ducks/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg?style=flat-square)](https://opensource.org/licenses/MIT)

 Easy Ducks is a utility that simplifies the implementation of the [ducks pattern](https://github.com/erikras/ducks-modular-redux) for async actions in Redux.
-It eliminates the need to manually create reducers or action types, and greatly simplifies action creators.
+It eliminates the need to manually create reducers (no more switch statements!) or action types, and greatly simplifies action creators.

 Easy Ducks automatically handles loading states by adding `loading` and `didLoad` keys to each reducer.
 When a request is in progress, `loading` will be true, and when a request has previously completed at some point, `didLoad` is set to true.
 This can be useful if you want to show a different loading state for when there is some pre-existing data, versus the initial load with no data.